gkjohnson/urdf-loaders/javascript/README.md

 Parses URDF content and returns the robot model.
 Takes an XML string to parse and a set of options.

-If the XML document has already been parsed using `DOMParser` then either the returned `Document` or root `Element` can be passed into this function, as well.
+If the XML document has already been parsed using `DOMParser` then either the returned `Document` or root `Element` can be passed into this function in place of the string, as well.

 Note that geometry will not necessarily be loaded when the robot is returned.